rajinder-yadav/dm-css/README.md

 ### Font weight

-The font weight will depend on the font being used.
-It is used to determine the thickness of the displayed character.
+The font weight depends on the font being used.
+The weight determines the thickness of the displayed characters.

 The weight range is from 100 to 900, and increases thickness (thin to think).
 Not all values maybe be valid, as it depends on the font set being used.